MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712aibuilder.md

 For this exercise, you'll use a Microsoft Excel file in OneDrive to store the text sentiment that is detected by the AI model.

-1. In a new tab, sign in to [OneDrive](https://onedrive.microsoft.com) with your provided credentials.
+1. In a new tab, sign in to OneDrive at `https://onedrive.microsoft.com` with your provided credentials.

 1. If prompted, select **Your OneDrive is ready**.